rsksmart/rsk-powhsm/ledger/README.md

 - Signer: this is the main app that implements the signing and authorization logic for powHSM.
 It is intended to be used alongside the UI.
 Find the source code under `ledger/src/signer`.

-- Certificate signer: this is a simple signer app, used only for the purpose of certifying authentic UI and Signer builds.
+- Certificate signer: this is a simple signer app, used only for the purpose of authorising Signer builds.
 It is intended for use with the default (i.e., factory) UI.
-Even though it hasn't been tested, this app should also be runnable on a newer firmware.
+Even though it hasn't been tested, this app should also be runnable on newer firmware.
 Find the source code under `ledger/src/signer-certificate`.

 There exists also an x86 implementation of the _Signer_ component, which we call TCPSigner, that we use to smoke test, fuzz (see [the fuzzing documentation](./fuzz/README.md) for details) and debug & test new features on before we jump onto testing on a physical device.
 With the exception of fuzzing, this component creates a TCP/IP server that serves the purpose of enabling the otherwise USB-based interactions with a given client.